dataset-ninja/strawberry-dataset-for-object-detection/README.md

-# Strawberry dataset for object detection
+# Strawberry Dataset for Object Detection

-Object detection dataset with annotated ripe and unripe strawberries and their peduncles.
+Strawberry dataset for object detection is a dataset for object detection task tasks.